statechannels/go-nitro/docs/protocol-tutorial/0010-states-channels.md

 !!! warning

-    You should never join a channel which re-uses a channel nonce.
+    You should never join a channel which re-uses a channel ID.

 ### AppDefinition